epfl-ada/ada-2024-project-astonishingdataavengers24/README.md

 ---

 ### Analysis

-1. **Plot Summaries**:
+1. **Compare evolution of trends between movies and news articles**:
-   - Identify prevalent topics and themes for each decade [to be completed].
+   - Analyze the correlation over time between topics in movie themes and societal trends observed in news articles.

-2. **Merging with News Data**:
+2. **Genre Trends**:
-   - Analyze the correlation between trends in movie themes and societal trends observed in news articles [to be completed].
+   - Analyze the distribution of movie genres for the selected topics across decades and continents using metadata.
+Do it is says something about society preocupation ?
-3. **Genre Trends**:
+   - Combine with sentiment analysis, do this movies represents fear or hopes of society ?
-   - Analyze the distribution of movie genres across decades and continents using metadata.
+   (- Compute first the top 5 genres in the whole world, and how these genres are distributed in each continent, how popular they are in each continent.)

-   - Compute first the top 5 genres in the whole world, and how these genres are distributed in each continent, how popular they are in each continent.
+### Visualization

 ---